robertcasto/intro_to_java/CourseOutline.md

 ### Lesson 4.1: `for` loop
 * Learner will be able to construct the 3-statement version of a `for` loop
 * Learner will be able to construct the `for..each` loop
-* Learner will be able to create the statements needed for both styles of `for` loops
+* Learner will be able to evaluate the statements and their use in both styles of `for` loops

 ### Lesson 4.2: `while` and `do...while` loops
-* Learner will be able to construct either a `while` or `do..while` loop construct
+* Learner will be able to construct either a `while` or `do..while` loop
 * Learner will be able to evaluate whether their loop will run forever
 * Learner will be able to organize loops inside of other loops